Tap…tap…tap

 "I almost mistook you for an Elfin, heh."

-"As if you'd ever see them here.
-There's no way they'd live anywhere near a place like this."
+"There's no way they'd live anywhere near a place like this."

-Sierra's voice carried a rare spark of liveliness, a smug glint slid across her eyes.
+Sienna's voice carried a rare spark of liveliness, a smug glint slid across her eyes.

 "Alright then—what do you need?"

-She paused, thinking harder than she probably needed to.
-"Let's see…uhh...how many stops we've got, what there is to do around here, and—" Her eyes drifted around the room without settling on anything before turning his way, the background fading into a blur.
+Her eyes drifted around the room without settling on anything before turning his way, the background fading into a blur.

 The next thing she knew, she was already back in her room.

-Her mind complained on repeat, even while she typed away at her reports.
+Her mind complained on repeat even while she typed away at her reports.

 "mmnn—haa…"

-A few more key presses brought her to the end of the report.
-After nearly an hour of typing and rereading, she finally tapped the screen and signed the dotted line at the bottom, pressing save and sending it off in the same motion to a certain old man.
+After almost an hour of typing and rereading, she finally reached the end of the report.
+Sienna tapped the screen, signed on the dotted line at the bottom and saved it before sending it off in the same motion to a certain old man.

 ding~